strattonbrazil/busyimg/README.md

 ### 3. Add the source image

-Copy the source image into the directory.
-The name of the source image must be `content.jpg`.
+Copy the source image into the `public/static/images` directory.
+The name of the source image basename must be the same as the pregen directory.
 The image must by a JPEG file and be a maximum of 1920x1080 in size.

-For example: `pregen/lots-of-people-to-see\content.jpg`
+Using the example above, this would be:: `public/static/images/lots-of-people-to-see.jpg`

 ### 4. Add the _area_-tag files